Asia Today: India has record high of 69,000 more infections

 In other developments in the Asia-Pacific region:

 — South Korea reported 288 new cases, its third straight day over 200, as health authorities scramble to slow an outbreak in the greater capital area.
-The figures announced by the Korea Centers for Disease Control and Prevention on Thursday brought the national caseload to 16,346, including 307 deaths.
-It said 230 of the new cases came from the densely populated Seoul metropolitan region, home to half of the country’s 51 million people, where health workers have struggled to track transmissions tied to various places and groups, including churches, restaurants, schools and workers.
+The Korea Centers for Disease Control and Prevention said 230 of the new cases came from the Seoul metropolitan region, where health workers have struggled to track transmissions tied to various places and groups, including churches.
+As of noon Thursday, 676 cases have been linked to a huge northern Seoul church led by a vocal conservative activist.
+Sarang Jeil Church’s pastor, Jun Kwang-hun, marched in downtown Seoul over the weekend, shared a microphone with other protesters and was later hospitalized after testing positive.
+At least 17 other protesters have tested positive so far.
+Separately, the Education Ministry said 240 infections have been confirmed among students and teachers since the country reopened elementary, middle- and high-schools in May.

 — Australian lawmakers for the first time can attend Parliament remotely due to new rules introduced in response to the coronavirus pandemic.
 Australia’s Parliament resumes in Canberra beginning Monday for two weeks.
 Lawmakers can participate in debates and ask questions by video with the House Speaker’s approval, but they will not be able to vote on legislation, second motions or move amendments to legislation.
 Some lawmakers are spending two weeks in hotel quarantine ahead of Parliament resuming.